hildogjr/KiCost/ISSUE_TEMPLATE.md

 - Use a simple and clear title.
-- Does not mak as "ISSUE", "FEATURE" on title, this will be taged by the programming group.
+- Does not mak as "ISSUE", "FEATURE" on title, this will be taged by the development group.

 #### Issue / Problem report
-Add:
-1. Terminal error report / txt;
+1. Add the KiCost version.
+Type ``kicost --version`` at terminal.
-2. Use ``--debug`` option on KiCost call;
+2. Add a terminal error report / txt, use ``--debug`` option on KiCost call;
     kicost -w -i %YOUR_FILE% --degub 8
-    kicost -w -i %YOUR_FILE% --degub 8 -s # For serial scrape, which give us a better debug in case of distributors scrape fails.

 3. Write the command used to call KiCost (or the graphical interface configuration);
 4. One BoM to reproduce the error (with the EDA version).

-#### Doubts

 #### Feature / Enhancement request
 - Explain it will help the other users.